National Flood Risk Management Programme

 The group meet virtually once a month, for approximately 60 minutes.

-We have a representation of eight tumuaki in our NFRM Reference Group.
-If you are interested in joining the group, please submit an expression of interest to Floodrisk.Management@education.govt.nz.
+We have a representation of 8 tumuaki in our NFRM reference group.
+If you are interested in joining the group, send an expression of interest to Floodrisk.Management@education.govt.nz.

 Is my school on the National Flood Risk Management Programme’s list of at-risk schools?